yasminetsu/read-me-generator/readmeExample.md

 ## Description:

-An in depth description of project goes here
+description goes here

 ## Technologies:

 Project was created with:

 1. Javascript
-2. Node.js
+2. CSS
-3. undefined
+3. Node.js
-4. undefined
+4. HTML

 ## Installation:

-How to install project goes here
+how can someone install goes here

 ## Usage:

 ```

-How to use the project goes here
+how can someone use this project

 ```

 ## Contributions:

-Ways to contribute to project goes here
+how can someone contribute goes here

 ## Tests:

+npm install

 ## Questions: